iniemamocny/stawiaczscian/apps/api/README.md

   by a periodic cleanup job.
 Defaults to `86400000` (24 hours).
 - `MAX_UPLOAD_BYTES` – maximum allowed upload size in bytes.
 Defaults to `52428800` (50 MB).
+- `CONCURRENCY` – maximum number of conversions processed in parallel.
+  Defaults to `2`.
+- `QUEUE_LIMIT` – how many conversion requests may wait in queue.
+When the limit is reached, new requests are rejected with `429`.
+Defaults to `10`.

 ## Allowed formats